KannonZenetism/zenetism-field-physics/the-zenetist-canon/emergent-social-physics/sm-order-without-governance.md

 It emerges as a byproduct of coherence.

 Harm diminishes as resonance increases.
-Care arises naturally where dissonance is recognized as costly to the whole.
+Care arises naturally where dissonance is recognized as structural degradation.

 ---